Equidistribution and counting under equilibrium states in negative curvature and trees. Applications to non-Archimedean Diophantine approximation: Rate of equidistribution for metric and simplicial trees

 Indeed, the above finiteness and mixing properties follow from the results of Section \ref{subsec:ergodictrees}.
-Since $\XX'$ is uniform, it has a cocompact discrete sugbroup $\Ga'$ whose Patterson density (for the vanishing potential) is uniformly doubling on $\Lambda\Ga'= \Lambda\Ga$, by Lemma \ref{lem:shadowlemma} (4).
+Since $\XX'$ is uniform, it has a cocompact discrete group of isometries $\Ga'$ whose Patterson density (for the vanishing potential) is uniformly doubling on $\Lambda\Ga'= \Lambda\Ga$, by Lemma \ref{lem:shadowlemma} (4).
 Since $\wt c=0$ and $\Ga$ is a lattice, the Patterson densities of $\Ga$ and of $\Ga'$ coincide (up a scalar multiple) by Proposition \ref{prop:uniflatmBMfinie} (2).

-(2) Assume that $\wt c=0$, that the simplicial tree $\XX'$ with $|\XX'|_1=\C\lambda\Ga$ is uniform without vertices of degree $2$, that $L_\Ga=\ZZ$ and that $\Ga$ is a geometrically finite lattice of $\XX'$.
+(2) Assume that $\wt c=0$, that the simplicial subtree $\XX'$ of $\XX$ satisfying $|\XX'|_1=\C\Lambda\Ga$ is uniform without vertices of degree $2$, that $L_\Ga=\ZZ$ and that $\Ga$ is a geometrically finite lattice of $\XX$.
 Then all assumptions of Theorem \ref{theo:equidsimplicialerrorterm} are satisfied by the first remark and by Corollary \ref{coro:expdecaygeomfinisimpl}.
 Therefore we have an exponentially small error term in the equidistribution of the equidistant levels sets.